Cripple Creek Jail

 HISTORY OF MANIFESTATIONS

-This jail wasn’t equipped and the jailers weren’t trained to handle the wiles of truly desperate people or the criminally insane.
+This jail wasn’t equipped and its jailers weren’t trained to handle the wiles of truly desperate people or the criminally insane.
 Perhaps precautions weren’t taken, as it was reported in some sources that a few criminally insane folks temporarily escaped, but were caught quickly before they could impact anyone in the community.
 However, after taking the opportunity to get away from the jailer, during their rush to escape, perhaps they accidentally pushed another prisoner over this railing, killing them.

 For most of its history, more than one person was held in each cell.
 Perhaps, two prisoners couldn’t stand each other, and the jailer failed to act.
 One of these prisoners with a bad temper could’ve pushed her or his cell mate over the railing because he or she couldn’t control their temper issues.